cfpb/design-manual/page-components/form-fields.md

 #### Placeholder text

 Use placeholder text for formatting examples only.
 Don’t use for instructions.
-Once an input field is focused, the placeholder text is lost.
+Placeholder text disappears once a user begins typing in the field.

 - Body (Avenir Next Regular, 16 px), Gray (#5a5d61)